asumansuenbuel/rose-studio-templates/docs/README.md

 The meta-programming constructs in Rose-Studio enable you to customize your body of code for scenarios that represent variations from each other.
 Meta-programming works purely at design-time by generating different variations from a common code base.
 Situation where this technique has advantages include the following:
 - the differences between the variations are spread over many different source files at multiple location; code refactoring are either infeasible and/or would require major changes to the code;
-- in cases where runtime efficiency is key, meta-programming can minimize runtime checks by compiling information already know at design-time into the running code;
+- in cases where runtime efficiency is key, meta-programming can minimize runtime checks by compiling information already known at design-time into the running code;
 - in cases, where you need to be careful which code you share with which customer/partner (IP issues);
 - in case you want to instrument your code with instructions for debugging and/or profiling, but want to ship out a "clean" version.